A brief overview of business rates

 Under the business rates retention arrangements introduced from 1 April 2013, authorities keep a proportion of the business rates paid locally.
 This provides a direct financial incentive for authorities to work with local businesses to create a favourable local environment for growth since authorities will benefit from growth in business rates revenues.
 This money, together with revenue from council tax collection and Government grants, is used to pay for the services provided by your council and other local authorities such as the County Council and police in your area.

-There will be a transitional scheme in operation to help phase in any significant increases/decreases in Rateable Value under the 2017 revaluation.
+There is a transitional scheme in operation to help phase in any significant increases/decreases in Rateable Value under the 2017 revaluation.

 Business rates change of circumstance forms